kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 # Automatic Scenario Assignment

-Automatic Scenario Assignment (ASA) feature allows you to define an external subaccount tenant ID, in which all Runtimes are assigned to the given scenario, assuming that the scenario is in a parent tenant of type `account`.
+Automatic Scenario Assignment (ASA) is a feature that allows you to define an external subaccount tenant ID, in which all Runtimes are assigned to the given formation, assuming that the formation is in a parent tenant of type `account`.
+The following diagram outlines the process and refers to the formation as a Scenario.

 ![](./assets/automatic-scenario-assign.svg)

-1. Administrator creates a Formation in a tenant of type `account`.
+1. An administrator creates a formation in a tenant of type `account`.
-2. Administrator assigns subaccount X to the Formation.
+2. The administrator assigns a subaccount X to the newly created formation.
-3. User registers a Runtime in subaccount X.
+3. A user registers a Runtime in subaccount X.
-4. Runtime is automatically assigned to the matching Scenario.
+4. The Runtime is automatically assigned to the matching formation.

 ## API